pranavk/little-lang/README.md

 `ctest` to run the tests.
 Tests assume that passing-tests/ and failing-tests/ directory are one level up than the root directory (this is for my own convenience)

+## Compiling and executing .lil files

+You have a file, `lil.lil`.
+You compile it to LLVM IR like follows:

+`./lilang lil.lil --print-ir=a.bc`

+The file `a.bc` now contains the LLVM IR in textual form.
+If you want to execute it, you need to link it with the runtime file as follows:

+`clang runtime.c a.bc -o file.out`

+Then execute the file.out and see the live action.